Traditional Japanese temple with cherry blossoms and a modern city skyline. So read the Japan Travel tips checklist we prepared in this article.

 • Remember, it’s winter, so pack warm clothes!

-Think about what kind of experience you’re after, and then plan your trip accordingly.
+Think about what kind of experience you’re after, then plan your trip accordingly.
 Each season has its unique charm.

 Travel Tip #2: Plan and Book Tickets

 Let’s talk about tickets.
 Japan is a place where a little planning goes a long way, especially when it comes to booking things.
-You don’t want to get there and realize you’ve missed out on something amazing because it was sold out.
+You don’t want to get there and realize you’ve missed something amazing because it was sold out.

 An image showing one of the travel tips to remember: A traveler booking tickets online with Mt.
 Fuji and a Shinkansen in the background.